Ensono/stacks-azure-data/docs/workloads/azure/data/getting_started/core_data_platform_deployment_azure.md

+# Infrastructure deployment

-# Using Stacks CLI to deploy core infrastructure components
+Documentation on using Stacks CLI to deploy core infrastructure components.

-Commands, configurations, requirements
+Commands, configurations, requirements.